kolobok-007/Fraud-Detection-with-Machine-Learning/README.md

-# Fraud-Detection-with-Machine-Learning
+# Description

-A set of fucntions that pick the best classifier model for determing POIs from Enron legal case.
+This repository contains code for building a classifier model for determing persons of intrest (POIs) from [Enron scandal](https://en.wikipedia.org/wiki/Enron_scandal) legal case.
 The data used to train and test is based on email and financial data.

+# Files
-\tools\ folder contains function to prepare the data
+`tools/` contains function to prepare the data

-\data\ folder contains supplementary data
+`data/` contains supplementary data

-classifier_selection.py contains code for feautre selection, feature scaling, classifier selection, paramter tuning and evalution of performance.
+`classifier_selection.py` contains code for feautre selection, feature scaling, classifier selection, paramter tuning and evalution of performance.

-tester.py function for testing classifier
+`tester.py` function for testing classifier

-.pkl are pickled files that contain classifier, dataset and feature_list
+`.pkl` files are pickled files that contain classifier, dataset and feature_list